-In order to support a wide range of different service implementations and clients, containers within a store should be identified using unique identifiers allocated by the store.
+In order to support a wide range of different service implementations and clients, containers within a store should be identified using unique identifiers which may be allocated by the store.

-When data is imported into a VOStore service, the service creates a container for the data, and returns a unique identifier for that container.
+When data is imported into a VOStore service, the service creates a container for the data, and returns a unique identifier for that container, if one is not specified in the service call.
 All future access to the data is done with reference to the identifier for that container.